-Habitat and Niche are an important part of an ecosystem.
-They help in describing the interaction of an organism with its environment, including both biotic and abiotic agents.
+Habitat and Niche are an important parts of an ecosystem.
+They help describe an organism’s interaction with its environment, including biotic and abiotic agents.
 Ecology is the study of these interactions.

 Table of Content:

 Habitat and Niche are closely related terms having a thin line of difference.
 Niche is the specific role any particular species plays in an ecosystem.
-Niche mainly describes how a species contribute to the energy flow of the system, how it gains energy and supplies it further in the system, e.g. if the species is a producer or consumer etc. whereas Habitat is the physical place where any particular species lives and adapts to the environmental conditions, e.g. mountains or grassland, etc.
+Niche mainly describes how a species contribute to the energy flow of the system, how it gains energy and supplies it further in the system, e.g. if the species is a producer or consumer etc. In contrast, Habitat is the physical place where any particular species lives and adapts to environmental conditions, e.g. mountains or grassland.

-Habitat is a part of an ecosystem whereas niche plays an important role in forming an ecosystem.
-Habitat is the “address” whereas Niche is the “profession”.
+Habitat is a part of an ecosystem, whereas niche plays a vital role in forming an ecosystem.
+Habitat is the “address”, whereas Niche is the “profession”.

 Difference between Habitat and Niche

 The table below shows the main difference between habitat and niche:

 |A habitat is a particular place where organisms live, i.e. address.